What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 A handy site to know your passenger rights in the case of delays and cancellations is the DOT Travel Dashboard.
 This is the U.S. Department of Transportation Airlines Cancellation and Delay Dashboard, that shows passenger rights for situations like “maintenance or crew problems, cabin cleaning, baggage loading and fueling….

-It updates you on the legal commitments each airlines has made about things like providing meal cash/vouchers for delays, rebookings, cash refunds for cancellations, etc… You can select the airlines you are flying with and it will let you know what that specific airline is committed to in compensatory damages.
-In many cases during this government shutdown, airlines are not offering meal vouchers or hotel stays, so you need to prepare in advance.
+It updates you on the legal commitments each airlines has made about things like providing meal cash/vouchers for delays, rebookings, cash refunds for cancellations, etc… Select the airlines you are flying with and it will let you know what that specific airline is committed to in compensatory damages, if the flight or delay is their fault.

 Rebooking